 UPDATE - 5th October 2022

-I love it when people send me interesting questions and today I received an e-mail asking if Nebula would help reduce crosstalk between the outputs.
-I decided to pit my response into a new posts here.
+I love it when people send me interesting questions and today I received an e-mail asking if Nebula would help reduce crosstalk between the MKS-70's outputs.
+The answer is YES but you can read all about why and how here. 😀

 I'm deeply concerned about the environment and the exploitation of labour and so I always use local manufacturers in preference to the Far East, with the following in mind: